-So, a lot of what is special here is about very small plants.
+So, a lot of what is special about this place is its focus upon very small plants.
 All of what you saw in the last photo series was done by hand.
 Having done so much work to get this far, far be it from me to contend that such a process is affordable on a large scale.
 Yet what you see here is nothing short of a miracle to me.
 This is a high-disturbance site (a dirt road) with virtually 100% native germination.
 I have not weeded it yet.
 Go ahead and zoom on it.
 These plants are tiny.
 With all the ground I have to cover, to have accomplished this by weeding alone over such a large area as contains this photo would have been impossible.